 Ab ke sawan ghar aa

 While it is best left to experts to determine the raag, the song personifies longing.
 Relying merely on a tabla and harmonium, the slow tempo of Akhtar’s singing and some intricate notes turn the composition into an invocation of the monsoon.

-In her concerts, Akhtar, who mastered varied forms of Hindustani classical singing, rarely resorts to histrionics displayed by artists during a performance.
-Small wonder then her singing is effortless, and yet her performances have a trance-like impact on the listener.
+In her concerts, Akhtar, who mastered varied forms of Hindustani classical singing, delivers extremely complex notes effortlessly.
+Her performances have the potential to cast a trance-like spell on the listener.